Rose Geranium | A Symbol of the Fragrant Era, Beloved by European Ladies

 - Origin: South Africa

-Rose geranium has played an important role in the tradition of enjoying fragrant plants.
+Rose geranium has played an important role in the culture of enjoying fragrance.

-In the 19th century, large-scale cultivation for fragrance production began in Grasse, France, establishing rose geranium as a crucial plant for the perfume industry.
-Even today, traditional methods of extracting its scent are still practiced in Grasse, giving rose geranium a legacy that extends beyond horticulture into cultural heritage.
+In the 19th century, large-scale cultivation began in Grasse for perfumery purposes, and rose geranium became a foundation of the perfume industry.
+Even today, traditional methods of extracting its essential oil continue, giving this plant a cultural heritage value beyond its role as a garden plant.

 Gardening Advice